Welcome to INUP-i2i

 5 Organic Light Emitting Diode (OLED) Device Organic Light Emitting Diode (OLED) Device Link

-10 Supercapacitor Supercapacitor Link
+10 Supercapacitor Supercapacitor fabrication using bio waste derived activated carbon Link

-15 Metamaterial Metamaterial Link
+15 Metamaterial Terahertz metamaterial Link

 Sl.No Prototype Details Image Link